celdond/Crypto-Prediction-Set/README.md

 This project used a virtual environment.

 As a Jupyter Notebook, web applications such as Google Colab will be a servicable alternative, and the project should work fine as long as the data is loaded in appropriately.

+Data used for training was sourced from Yahoo Finance.
+Ensure the data is set to as far back as possible to reproduce results.